mladenjovanovic/athletemonitoring/README.md

   NA_day = 0,

   # How should be multiple day entries summarised?
-  # With "load", it is a "sum", witho other metrics that
+  # With "load", it is a "sum", with other metrics that
   # do not aggregate, it can me "mean"
   day_aggregate = function(x) {
     sum(x, na.rm = TRUE)